bgcasey/code_standards/README.md

 ---

-[^1]: Data files are generally added to `.gitignore` to prevent them from being pushed to GitHub.
+[^1]: Data and pipeline files are generally added to `.gitignore` to prevent them from being pushed to GitHub.